23 Things to Know Before Visiting Portugal – Best Portugal Travel Tips

 8. Listening to Fado music

-Portugal has a music genre that dates back to 1920 called Fado.
+Things to know before visiting Portugal has a music genre that dates back to 1920 called Fado.
 It is known for its expressive nature and is their traditional folk music.
-It is often played through cafes, pubs and restaurants all over Portugal.
+It is often played in cafes, pubs and restaurants all over Portugal.

 9. Eat Pastel de nata